ananthbhat94/CacheSimulator/README.md

 # Compiling and Executing the program
 The project consists of 3 header files: HelperFunctions.h CacheFunctions.h MESI.h
 3 source files: main.c, HelperFunctions.c, MESI.c

 This code was compiled by using a gcc v.6.2
 Compile all the 3 source files.
 When executing the program, atleast the name of the input trace file has to be given as the 1st argument.
-The name of of the output file can also be mentioned as the second argument
+The name of of the output file can also be mentioned as the second argument.

-eg: If the name of the executible is cache, the name of the input is Testcases.din and the name of the output is Output_Testcases.txt, then the commands to compile and run the program will be gcc -o cache main.c HelperFunctions.c MESI.c
+eg: If the name of the executible is cache, the name of the input is Testcases.din and the name of the output is Output_Testcases.txt, then the commands to compile and run the program will be:

+gcc -o cache main.c HelperFunctions.c MESI.c
 ./cache Testcases.din Output_Testcases.txt